13 Free Resources to Make Running or Starting a Business Easier

 You can use the equipment on your own time — typically with some guidance from trained staff — or join a group workshop.

 We’re deep in the Golden Era of podcasts.
-Many function as valuable business resources and they’re the perfect match for the entrepreneurial-minded because they can play in the background of just about any task.
+Today, many of them focus on business topics, and they’re the perfect match for the entrepreneurial-minded because they can play in the background of just about any task.

 Here are a few suited for the suits.

+- How I Built This.
 Hosted by Guy Raz and provided by NPR, How I Built This is an award-winning podcast that’s built on a simple premise: interview the most successful business owners and entrepreneurs of the day and dive into exactly how they achieved success.
 New episodes twice a week on Amazon Music and Wondery+ one week before they appear on other platforms.
 You can listen ad-free if you’re a Wondery+ and Amazon Music Unlimited subscriber (or Prime member).
 Available wherever you get your podcasts.

 - Mixergy.
-This independent podcast is hosted by Andrew Warner, it focuses on emerging entrepreneurs who are in the thick of things.
+This independent podcast is hosted by Andrew Warner.
+It focuses on emerging entrepreneurs who are in the thick of things.
 Each episode of Mixergy illustrates an issue that plagues most businesses and offers a solution to help weather the storm.

-This podcast is all about breaking out of the 9-to-5 and setting up an income stream that helps you meet your goals.
-The podcast is hosted by best-selling author Chris Guillebeau.
-The Penny Hoarder interviewed Guillebeau ahead of the release of his recent book “100 Side Hustles,” which is largely based on Side Hustle School.
+- Side Hustle School.
+This daily podcast is all about breaking out of the 9-to-5 and setting up an income stream that helps you meet your goals.
+It is hosted by best-selling author Chris Guillebeau.
+The Penny Hoarder interviewed Guillebeau ahead of the release of his recent book, 100 Side Hustles, which is largely based on Side Hustle School.

 The website, which dubs itself the “front page of the internet,” functions essentially like a content aggregator and forum for just about any topic you can think of.